 North of the Ramrock Mountain overlook, there’s a just-off-trail campsite with a stone fire ring.
-The Ramrock Mountain campsite is one of our favorites on the Appalachian Trail in Georgia, offering stunning sunrise views on clear mornings.
+It’s is one of our favorite campsites on the Appalachian Trail in Georgia, offering stunning sunrise views on clear mornings.
 (Our other favorite?
-The summit campsite at Wolf Laurel Top north of Neels Gap and Blood Mountain.)
+The summit campsite at Wolf Laurel Top north of Neel Gap and Blood Mountain.)

-The Appalachian Trail arcs southwest as it departs Ramrock Mountain, rolling elevation in a descent toward Gooch Gap under a dense canopy of mountain laurel.
-The forest is rich and vibrantly green, filled with trailing ivy, fern and seasonal wildflowers.
+Departs Ramrock Mountain, the trail arcs to the southwest, rolling elevation under a dense canopy of mountain laurel.
+The forest is rich and vibrantly green, filled with trailing ivy, ferns and seasonal wildflowers.

 Gooch Gap Campsites

-The Appalachian Trail reaches Gooch Gap at 3.7 miles.
-The Gooch Gap camping options are plentiful, with Gooch Gap campsites flanking both sides of the trail over a quarter mile stretch.
-A blue-blazed side trail hikes .15 mile south from Gooch Gap to a water source, Walden Creek.
+The hike reaches Gooch Gap at 3.7 miles.
+Camping options at Gooch Gap are plentiful, with campsites flanking both sides of the trail over a quarter mile stretch.
+A blue-blazed side trail leads a short distance south from the gap to a water source, Walden Creek.

-Departing Gooch Gap, the Appalachian Trail crosses the gravel Cooper Gap road.
-The trail crosses a stream at 4 miles before gaining elevation through an old-growth forest of large-trunked oak and tulip trees.
+Departing Gooch Gap, the Appalachian Trail crosses a gravel road, Cooper Gap Road.
+The hike crosses a stream at 4 miles before climbing elevation through an old-growth forest of broad-trunked oak and tulip trees.
 The hike descends, passing a campsite at 4.8 miles before diving through a grove of young, spindly-trunked trees.

 Gooch Mountain Shelter

-A blue-blazed side trail departs the Appalachian Trail at 5.2 miles, hiking northwest toward the Gooch Mountain Shelter and campsites.
-The tin-roofed Gooch Mountain Shelter was constructed in 2001 – one of the newest Appalachian Trail shelters on its 2000+ mile stretch from Georgia to Maine.
+A blue-blazed side trail departs the AT at 5.2 miles, hiking northwest toward the Gooch Mountain Shelter and campsites.
+The tin-roofed Gooch Mountain Shelter was constructed in 2001, and is one of the newest AT shelters on the trail’s 2000+ mile stretch from Georgia to Maine.

 Campsites are located west of the shelter, accessible by a short, diverging trail.
 Two trails depart north from the shelter, one to a water source and the other to a privy.

-The hike leaves the Gooch Mountain shelter, turning to retrace the outbound hike on the Appalachian Trail.
-The hike treks through Gooch Gap, rises elevation to Ramrock Mountain and skirts the peak of Black Mountain to return to Woody Gap.
-The hike reaches the Woody Gap trailhead at 10.8 miles, having gained and lost over 2,000 feet elevation – a total elevation change of over 4,000 feet.
+Departing the Gooch Mountain shelter, this hike turns to retrace its outbound route on the AT, trekking through Gooch Gap, climbing Ramrock Mountain skirting the peak of Black Mountain.
+The hike reaches the Woody Gap trailhead at 10.8 miles, completing the adventure.